paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 `nohup /loops.sh &> /dev/null &`{{execute}}

-Let's exit of out the container so what can can see the big picture

-`exit`{{execute}}
+**TODO:** `Figure how to open up a second terminal into the master`

-Now let's do an autoscale
+Now let's open another terminal window do an autoscale

 `kubectl autoscale deployment nginx --cpu-percent=50 --min=1 --max=5`{{execute}}

-`kubectl get hpa`{{execute}}
+Let's see the status of the Horizontal Pod Autoscaler `kubectl get hpa`{{execute}}